Moonstroke/nprops/README.md

 	As control characters are not allowed in the property key, neither is a NUL byte escape accepted there.

+	A single (unescaped) backslash at the end of the line prevents the line break from terminating the property.
+The line break and any leading whitespace on the next line is discarded; the rest of the line is appended to the first line as if it had been a single, long line.
+This allows to format the presentation of the properties file without affecting its logical content.
+Both the key and the value can be split this way, and multiple consecutive lines can be broken (resulting in a single, big logical property line).

 	When writing the properties to a file, the library does not use all these escape sequences but only the ones that are necessary to keep the properties